Teoscar Hernández Player Props: Mariners vs. Royals

-On Monday, Teoscar Hernandez (.282 batting average in his past 10 games, with three doubles, a home run, a walk and an RBI) and the Seattle Mariners play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 8:10 PM ET.
+After hitting .278 with three doubles, a home run, a walk and an RBI in his past 10 games, Teoscar Hernandez and the Seattle Mariners take on the Kansas City Royals (who will start Jordan Lyles) at 8:10 PM ET on Tuesday.

-In his last game he had a one-hit showing (1-for-4) against the Orioles.
+In his most recent game he had a hitless showing (0-for-1) against the Royals.

 Teoscar Hernández Game Info & Props vs. the Royals